 - Involve the Neighbors: Part of the fun of a block party is the community working together to make it happen.
 Get the involvement started early by including links to digital sign-up sheets with your invitations.
 Ask people to pitch in for food, drinks, games, music, entertainment, or anything else.

 Invitations both let your neighbors know when to mark off their calendars and what the theme of the party is.
 For that reason, your invitations should be both inviting and informative.
-Make sure your party invite wording is perfect and you know what details to include on the invitation.
+Make sure your invitation wording is perfect and you know what details to include in the invitation.
 Then, pick out a fitting card theme.
-That might mean a sweet picnic themed invite, or it could be a mouth-watering barbecue invitation.
 Whatever you pick, make sure it tells your neighbors what to expect.

 Send out those block party invitations at least five weeks in advance.
 The more guests invited, the more time in advance the invites should be sent out.
 If you want more information check out our resource on when to send out party invitations.

 The theme of the party is essential because it sets the direction for decorations, food, games, and everything in between.
 Your theme should be fun and appropriate for all age groups.
 If you don’t already have a theme in mind, check out some of our favorite ideas below.

 Throw a party to celebrate the end of the warm days and welcome the winter.
 This is a perfect block party idea for neighbors who love potlucks of pies, turkey, and roasted vegetables.
 Include games like a Cakewalk, a Pie Eating Contest, or Pin the Feathers on the Turkey.
 Feature an exchange of cards between households to let your neighbors know you’re thankful for them.
 Plus, you can tie to theme together early with these fall fun invitations.